 15.2 Decisions regarding who is provided teaching or other services provided by the CSU, what teaching and other services are provided, how teaching and other services are provided and who provides teaching and other services involve management and academic judgment and shall be made at the sole discretion of the CSU.

 16.1 The CSU prohibits discrimination, including harassment, because of any protected status: i.e., age, disability (physical or mental), gender (or sex), gender identity (including transgender), gender expression, genetic information, marital status, medical condition, nationality, race or ethnicity (including color or ancestry), religion (or religious creed), sexual orientation, sex stereotype, and veteran or military status;

-16.2 An employee who alleges a violation of the CSU systemwide policy prohibiting discrimination, harassment or retaliation (for exercising rights; reporting or opposing protected conduct; assisting or participating in an investigation or proceeding; or assisting someone in reporting or opposing a violation involving discrimination or harassment) shall file their complaint under the procedure described in Executive Order 1096 (Revised), or in any superseding executive order, if applicable.
+16.2 An employee who alleges a violation of the CSU systemwide policy prohibiting discrimination, harassment or retaliation (for exercising rights; reporting or opposing protected conduct; assisting or participating in an investigation or proceeding; or assisting someone in reporting or opposing a violation involving discrimination or harassment) shall file their complaint under the procedure described in the Nondiscrimination Policy or any superseding policy, or in any superseding executive order, if applicable.

 16.3 An employee may, at any time, file a complaint regarding the same incident giving rise to their discrimination/harassment/retaliation complaint with the Equal Employment Opportunity Commission and/or the Department of Fair Employment and Housing.